 Before You Begin…

-Before you start planning campus visits or poring over course catalogs, clearly establish your needs and goals.
+Before you start planning campus visits or researching course catalogs, clearly establish your needs and goals.
 Getting a clearer picture about what you're looking for in terms of a psychology school can help narrow down some of your choices.
 That way, you don't waste time checking out schools that don't align with your interests.

 Consider answering the following questions before starting your search: